+(c) If a school fails to submit an acceptable annual compliance assurance form by the date set by the Secretary, the school will be considered out of compliance with subsection (a) above.
 The Secretary shall immediately notify the school of its noncompliance and the school shall have five days to come into compliance.
-If the school fails to submit an acceptable compliance assurance form to the Agency within five ten days of notification by the Secretary, the Secretary shall launch an investigation pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearings), which shall be promptly followed by a due process hearing set forth in (e) of the same Subsection.
-If, after a hearing, the Board determines that the school intentionally violated this subsection pursuant to 2226.3(a) (Revocation or Suspension of Approval), it shall decide whether to revoke, suspend, or impose conditions on the school's approval status pursuant to 2226.3(a) (Revocation or Suspension of Approval).
+If the school fails to submit an acceptable compliance assurance form to the Agency within five days of notification by the Secretary, the Secretary shall launch an investigation pursuant to Subsection 2226.2.2 (Complaints; Investigations; Due Process Hearings), which shall be promptly followed by athe due process hearing set forth in (e) of the same Subsection. in 2226.2 (Revocation or Suspension of Approval).
+If, after a hearing, the Board determines that the school intentionally violated this subsection pursuant to 2226.32(a) (Revocation or Suspension of Approval), it shall decide whether to revoke, suspend, or impose conditions on the school's approval status.